jorzel/hashnode/clhhm1jd000060amhaas94k2b.md

 ## Alerting rules

-The Alertmanager does not trigger alerts, it is done by the Prometheus server.
+Alertmanager does not trigger alerts, it is done by the Prometheus server.
 So in the first step, we would define and trigger an alert on the Prometheus side without handling it by any notifications target.

 In the [previous post](https://jorzel.hashnode.dev/how-to-use-prometheus-for-web-application-monitoring), we set up the Prometheus server to collect metrics from a web application.
 Now, we can use the existing Docker Compose file and extend it with some configurations.